locize/locize-remix-i18next-example/README.md

 This is a simple example of how to use [remix-i18next](https://github.com/sergiodxa/remix-i18next) with [Remix](https://remix.run) and [locize](https://locize.com) to get translations up and running quickly and easily.

+This is the example app used in [this blog post](https://www.locize.com/blog/remix-i18n/).

 ## For more info...

 You may have arrived here from the [Remix](https://github.com/remix-run/remix) repository, or the [react-i18next](https://github.com/i18next/react-i18next/) repository.
 Either way, for more documentation, please visit the [main README](https://github.com/sergiodxa/remix-i18next).